mukarramarif/NaviGrad/README.md

 jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, and animation much simpler with an easy-to-use API that works across a multitude of browsers.
 In this project, jQuery is used on the frontend to create a dynamic and interactive user interface.
 It handles user inputs, sends AJAX requests to the Express.js backend, and updates the UI based on the responses received.

-By combining the Claude Sonnet 3.5 model with Express.js and jQuery, the AI_Advisor_For_College project provides a powerful and user-friendly platform for college students seeking advice and information.
+By combining the Claude Sonnet 3.5 model with Express.js and jQuery, NaviGrad provides a powerful and user-friendly platform for college students seeking advice and information.